 The executive compensation program for fiscal 2000 consisted of the following three elements: (1) base salary; (2) incentive compensation in the form of annual cash bonus awards earned under the Company's Fiscal 2000 Bonus Program for Executives and Key Contributors (the "2000 Bonus Program"); and (3) equity-based long-term incentive compensation in the form of stock options.
 The Compensation Committee believes that executive compensation should be aligned with long-term shareholder value.
 Therefore, the elements of the executive compensation program are weighted such that the equity-based long-term element is potentially the most rewarding element.
 All elements of the executive compensation program are designed to be competitive with those of comparable technology companies.
-A further explanation of the elements of the executive Officers disclosed in the Summary Compensation Table is as follows:
+A further explanation of the elements of the executive compensation program as they relate to the CEO and the Named Executive Officers disclosed in the Summary Compensation Table is as follows:

 Base salary increases for fiscal year 2000 were based upon individual and departmental contribution and performance.
-Base salary for Mr. Alsop increased 0.0% during fiscal year 2000.
+Base salary for Mr. Alsop did not increase during fiscal year 2000.
 Base salaries for the other Named Executive Officers increased during fiscal year 2000 by the following percentages: Mr. Ireland 16.2%, Mr. Reidy 15.0% and Mr. Robertson 8.2%.